 Types of Chef Demos

 Similar to Tastings, chef demos give students the opportunity to try new foods with the added advantage of watching the cooking process.
-Since kids often perceive school lunch as not fresh, tasteless, or lack luster, a demo can help change their perceptions and provide students with a positive view of what it takes to make a school lunch.
+Since kids sometimes perceive school lunch as not fresh, tasteless, or lack luster, a demo can help change their perceptions and provide students with a positive view of what it takes to make a school lunch.

 Types of Chef Demos